-Faith in Action Georgetown is a non-profit organization helping seniors maintain their independence and quality of life by providing transportation and other support services free of charge.
+Faith in Action Georgetown is a non-profit organization helping seniors maintain their independence and quality of life by providing transportation and other support services.

 Faith in Action offers services to help older adults in maintaining and improving their quality of life.
 With assistance of volunteers, clients can maximize their ability to meet their own needs and to continue to live independently.